Brian Deegan: Racing career

 Deegan became a professional supercross rider with Team Moto XXX at age 17.
 In 1997 at the Los Angeles Memorial Coliseum, Deegan won the 125cc main and ghost rode his bike across the finish line.

 In 2004, at the Winter X Games, Deegan crashed while attempting a twisting backflip 360 over a 100 ft jump, landing on hard-packed snow and ice and breaking his femur and both wrists.
 He returned 6 months later to place fourth at the 2004 Summer X Games.

 Switching to four wheels in 2009, Deegan ventured into short course off-road racing in the Lucas Oil Off Road Racing Series' Unlimited Lites division.
 He ultimately won the championship over more experienced off-road drivers.

 At the 2010 X Games, Deegan competed in the Rally Car event at the Los Angeles Memorial Coliseum.
 He finished second behind Tanner Foust after making a wrong turn during the race.
 He also competed in Rally Car Super Rally, again finishing second behind Tanner Foust.

 At X Games XVII, Deegan won gold in RallyCross.

-In 2011, he won the World Championship race at Crandon International Off-Road Raceway in the Traxxas TORC Series.
+In 2011, Deegan won the World Championship race at Crandon International Off-Road Raceway in the Traxxas TORC Series.
 He also won the Pro Lite Unlimited and Pro 2 class championships in the Lucas Oil Off Road Racing Series.
 In addition, he represented the United States with teammate Travis Pastrana in the Race of Champions (ROC) competition held at the Esprit Arena in Düsseldorf, Germany.

-In 2012, he debuted the Metal Mulisha Monster truck.
+In 2012, Deegan debuted the Metal Mulisha Monster truck.
 Todd LeDuc officially debuted it at Reliant Stadium in Houston, Texas in January 2012.
 Deegan drove the truck at Chase Field in Phoenix, Arizona.
 Deegan also won his second championship in the Pro 2 class of the Lucas Oil Off Road Racing Series.

 Deegan raced an OlsbergsMSE Ford Fiesta in the Global RallyCross Championship, earning runner-up in 2012, fourth in 2013 and 12th in 2014.
 He also continued his Lucas Oil Off Road Racing Series career, winning the Pro Light Unlimited championship in 2013 and the Pro 2 championship in 2014.
 In 2015, Deegan was hired by Chip Ganassi Racing to compete in seven Global Rallycross Championship races in an M-Sport Fiesta along with former professional motocross rider Jeff Ward.